zeemowo/Ommogle-Cheat/README.md

-Ommgole.com cheat.
+Ommgole.com cheat.<br>
-Made by a mistake cuz I thought it was the original Omoggle.
+Made by mistake cuz I thought it was the original Omoggle.